firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-63/2019-01-29-by-the-storytelling-fire.md

 The king was a short-sighted man.
 He was devoid of ill-intent, but also of talent at things kings should be good at, and could not think of how to protect his little kingdom from a war brewing around it.
 Out of desperation, the king sold his entire kingdom to a fairy who put everyone in it into an enchanted sleep.
 A wall of thorns grew around the land like a nest of swords between mountain peaks.
 The kingdom thus would be safe and sound for at least three hundred years.
 The fairy promised that when the time came, an intrepid man would cut through the wall of thorns, riddle out the secret of the people’s sleep, and awaken the fiefdom by kissing the princess.

 The princess was enraged by this.
 She had been promised a say in who she would marry someday, since that was how her mother had done it, and how her mother’s mother had done it, and her mother’s mother’s mother before them.
-But done was done, and weeping, the princess submitted to the bed.
+But done was done and, weeping, the princess submitted to the bed.

 ----